RaulSanchezVazquez/serverless_xgboost/README.md

-Test the correctness of the score in the prescense of `NaN` values:
+Also, notice the correctness of the score in the presence of `NaN` values:

 ```python